 Acceptance of transfer general education credits into the ADN curriculum will be at the discretion of the Registrar.
+Non-OCtech nursing courses can not be transferred into the program.

 CHARLESTON Bachelor Degree Completion:

 OCtech has approved RN to BSN articulation agreements with: